In "beautiful China", local polluters still hold sway

 Tianying today is not as polluted as it was a decade ago.
-A 2002 study showed lead concentrations were as much as 10 times higher than national standards and children had suffered "adverse effects" as a result of prolonged exposure to the metal, which is especially damaging to children as it can impede learning and affect behaviour.
+A 2002 study showed lead concentrations were as much as 10 times higher than national standards and children had suffered "adverse effects" as a result of prolonged exposure to the metal, which is especially damaging to children as it can impede learning and affect behavior.

 Regulators by then had identified it as a blackspot urgently in need of remedy.
-The worst small-scale smelters and recycling workshops were shut, and production was left to large state firms like the Huaxin Group.
+The worst small-scale smelters and recycling workshops were shut, and production was left to large state firms like the Jiaxin Group.